-Need something to warm your bones on a chilly January evening?
-This recipe is simple and leaves a bit of room to add your favorite stew ingredients, taste, season, taste again and serve.
+Need something to warm your bones on a chilly February evening?
+This recipe is simple and leaves room for improvisation.
+Add your favorite stew ingredients, taste, season, taste again and serve.

 With a prep time of 30 minutes this gives you about an hour and forty five minutes to kick back with a glass or two of our Estate Grown Tempranillo while taking in the aroma of your simmering Irish Lamb Stew.